-In the first study by measuring activity in this part of the brain using CT scans and measuring the levels of inflammation in the arteries, heightened activity was indentified.
+By measuring activity in this part of the brain, using CT scans, and measuring the levels of inflammation in the arteries, heightened activity was identified.
 By following up participants over several years, following a period of perceived stress, the researchers were able to show an association between the likelihood of a cardiac event and increased stress.

 They also showed that higher levels of activity in the amygdala were associated with the occurence of cardiac events sooner.

-The second study added weight to these findings.
-Participants stress levels were significantly associated with activity in the amygdala and arterial inflamation.
+Further studies have added weight to these findings.
+Participants stress levels were significantly associated with activity in the amygdala and arterial inflammation.

 Keeping your stress levels in perspective are more important than ever.